LoryGlory/react-auth-app/README.md

 ### Future Additions

-- [ ] Secure/hide the database connection in code
+- [ ] Secure/hide the database connection in code.
 - [ ] Add validation to user input fields for signup.
+- [ ] Add error handling for sign up (now we assume it's always a success).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>